DonBoscoBlaiseA/AWS-Cloud-Practitioner-Notes/AWS Notes.md

 VM: AWS LightSail is a managed virtual server service, easy version of EC2 VM

 Containers: Virtualizing an OS, to run multiple workloads on a single OS instance, used in microservice arch ECS is a container orchestration service.
-Launches a cluster of servers on EC2 instances with Docker installed (When you need Docker as a Service, or need to run containers)
+Creating an ECS cluster with EC2 launch type(instead of fargate), creates an EC2 instance with the same instance type(t2 micro) specified in ECS creation process.
+Task definition defines the container image and required vCPU and ram.
+After this every task or service we run on the cluster, runs inside the EC2 instance.
 ECR(Elastic Container Registry) is a repository for container images.
 To launch a container, you need an image(a saved copy).
 Repository is just a storage with version control.
 ECS Fargate is a serverless container orchestration service.
 Same as ECS except you pay-on-demand per running container (with ECS, you have to keep a EC2 server running even if you have no containers running)
 EKS(Elastic Kubernetes Service) is a fully managed Kubernetes Service.
 Kubernetes is an open source orchestration software.
 Used when you need to run Kubernetes as a Service